Hurst index of gamma-ray burst light curves and its statistical study: Introduction

-Originally introduced by \citet{1994PhRvE..49.1685P, 1995Chaos...5...82P}, the detrended fluctuation analysis (DFA) is a fundamental method to examine the scalar properties in a variety of time series datasets.
+Originally introduced by \citet{1994PhRvE..49.1685P, 1995Chaos...5...82P}, detrended fluctuation analysis (DFA) is a fundamental method for examining the scalar properties in a variety of time series datasets.
 Later, \citet{2002PhyA..316...87K} expanded DFA to analyze multifractal processes, resulting in the multifractal detrended fluctuation analysis (MFDFA) technique.
-A generalized Hurst index was defined to quantify the long-range dependence of a time series, which was initially introduced by \citet{Hurst1951} in the study of the long-term storage capacity of reservoirs.
+A generalized Hurst index was defined to quantify the long-range dependence of a time series, initially introduced by \citet{Hurst1951} in the study of the long-term storage capacity of reservoirs.
 This method effectively addresses correlation issues in time-series data and is applicable to both discrete and continuous stochastic processes.
-It has been used successfully in a wide range of applications spanning several fields, such as music \citep{2007JSMTE..04...12J}, heartbeat dynamics \citep{1999Natur.399..461I}, electroencephalogram sleep data \citep{2020Chaos..30g3138P, 2021EPJP..136...10P}, arterial pressure \citep{2020CNSNS..8505232P}, cosmic microwave radiation \citep{2011PhRvE..84b1103M, 2013MNRAS.434.3597M}, atmospheric turbulence effects on stellar images \citep{2014OptL...39.3718Z}, sunspot fluctuations \citep{2006JSMTE..02..003S, 2009JSMTE..02..066H}, solar flares \citep{2020SoPh..295..123L}, and gravitational wave detection \citep{2018ApJ...864..162E}.
+It has been used successfully in a wide range of applications spanning several fields, such as music \citep{2007JSMTE..04...12J}, heartbeat dynamics \citep{1999Natur.399..461I}, electroencephalogram sleep data \citep{2020Chaos..30g3138P, 2021EPJP..136...10P}, arterial pressure \citep{2020CNSNS..8505232P}, cosmic microwave radiation \citep{2011PhRvE..84b1103M, 2013MNRAS.434.3597M}, atmospheric turbulence effects on stellar images \citep{2014OptL...39.3718Z}, sunspot fluctuations \citep{2006JSMTE..02..003S, 2009JSMTE..02..066H}, solar flares \citep{2020SoPh..295..123L}, gravitational wave detection \citep{2018ApJ...864..162E}, quasiperiodic oscillation searching \citep{2021ApJ...911...20T}, blazars \citep{2020ApJS..250....1T}, and fast radio bursts \citep{2023ApJ...949L..33W}.
 In this context, DFA and its extension to MFDFA offer powerful tools to characterize temporal correlations and long-range memory in GRB light curves.
 Unlike traditional variability measures, DFA quantifies the scaling behavior and persistence of non‑stationary time series, making it particularly suited to GRB data \citep{1994PhRvE..49.1685P,2002PhyA..316...87K,2014OptL...39.3718Z}.